-Consistency with the County Comprehensive Plan: The Hughesville Improvement Project is an Enhancement Project listed in the 2006 Charles County Comprehensive Plan in Table 5-4, as project "F-S-1."
-Specific 'Comp Plan' goals showing the project's consistency include: Goal 5.3 Provide the public with adequate transportation facilities while simultaneously providing the opportunity for new development to continue in the County; Goal 5.4 Develop a circulation system that encourages the separation of through and local traffic; Goal 5.7 Plan improvements to the overall County transportation network to correspond to and support the overall land use plan; and, Goal 5.8 Develop and coordinate land use and transportation improvements that focus on reducing the imbalance of jobs/housing in Charles County.
+Consistency with the County Comprehensive Plan: The Hughesville Improvement Project is an Enhancement Project listed in the 2016 Charles County Comprehensive Plan in Table 8-5, as project "S-2."
+Specific 'Comp Plan' goals showing the project's consistency include: Goal 8.5 Develop a circulation system that encourages the separation of through and local traffic; and, Goal 8.8 Develop and coordinate land use and transportation improvements that focus on reducing the imbalance of jobs/housing in Charles County.